fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Persisting data with Redis

-In the previous section, I said that <i>by default</i> Redis does not persist the data.
+In the previous section, it was mentioned that <i>by default</i> Redis does not persist the data.
 However, the persistence is easy to toggle on.
-We will only need to start the Redis with a different command, as instructed by the docker hub page:
+We only need to start the Redis with a different command, as instructed by the [Docker hub page](https://hub.docker.com/_/redis):

-`docker-compose.yml`
 ```yml
 services:
   redis: